Dear OSRUI faculty,

-Faculty usually arrive by 4 pm the afternoon before they start working at camp.
-Arrival dates for the two-week sessions are: Sunday, June 18 -- Sunday, July 2 -- Monday, July 17 -- Sunday, July 30.
-Please ask the camp director or the chair of the Rabbinic Advisory Committee if you have questions.
+Faculty should arrive by 4 pm the afternoon before they start working at camp.
+Arrival dates for the two-week sessions are: Sunday, June 16 -- Sunday, June 30 -- Monday, July 15 -- Sunday, July 28.
+Please ask the camp director or Rabbi Richard Prass, chair of the Rabbinic Advisory Committee, if you have questions.

 Doctors and nurses usually start and end on Sunday mornings for orientation with the previous week’s medical staff.

 We regret we do not have space to house faculty or staff who would like to arrive early or stay beyond the close of their session.

-There is a welcome barbecue every two weeks for the arriving faculty, and you are invited!
-Welcome barbecues are tentatively scheduled for 6:30 pm on the arrival dates listed above.
-The barbecues are usually in Jerry and Paula Kaye’s backyard (behind Sang Hall) and are followed by a short orientation.
+There will be an orientation every two weeks for the arriving faculty, and you are invited!
 This is an opportunity for everyone to meet one another before the session starts.

-You will receive a welcome email the week before your arrival at camp that confirms the time of the welcome barbecue, gives arrival instructions, and your room assignment.
+You will receive a welcome email a few days before your arrival at camp that confirms the time of the orientation, gives arrival instructions, and your room assignment.

-All faculty and adult staff living in the Lodge and Soref Center must fill out the below Faculty/Staff Info Form.
-If you want your honorarium applied to your children who will be day campers or campers, you must fill out this form by February 15.
-If you don't have children who will be day campers or campers, please fill out this form by April 15.
-Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, info so that we can apply your honorarium appropriately, and the other information the form asks for including whether or not you want to rent a mini-fridge at camp.
+All faculty and adult staff living in the Lodge, Soref Center, and Bayit must fill out the below Faculty/Staff Info Form.
+If you want your honorarium applied to your children who will be day campers or overnight campers, you must fill out this form by February 15.
+If you don't have children who will be day campers or overnight campers, please fill out this form by April 15.
+Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, info so that we can apply your honorarium appropriately, and the other information.
 Thank you!